pelegri/pelegri.github.com/500/index.md

 ### Sat, Feb 22 - fail, fail...
 * Battery down to 20% after trip up the peninsula.
 Tried to charge and started charging.
 2 minutes after it failed after the usual click-and-clack.
 It then turned itself off and, without replugging in, it started trying to charge again.
 2 more minutes and it did the same.
 And once more.
 I finally unplugged it.
+* Drove to find another HCS-40.
+Old model (Yazaki connector).
+Charged fine twice in a row.